How to Write a Reflection Paper in Poetry? A Full Guide with Topic Examples

 6. Try to identify the mood of each stanza.
 Maybe the mood changes as the poem progresses.

 7. Reflect.
-Give your feedback, your thoughts, ideas, resort to the poet’s background and use of figurative language.
+Give your feedback, your thoughts, and ideas, and resort to the poet’s background and use of figurative language.

 The Outline of the Reflection Paper In Poetry